Ozzie Albies Player Props: Braves vs. Pirates

 Pirates Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Pirates pitching staff ranks 16th in the league.
+- The Pirates pitching staff is 17th in the league with a collective 8.6 strikeouts per nine innings.

-- The Pirates' 4.49 team ERA ranks 22nd across all league pitching staffs.
+- The Pirates have a 4.50 team ERA that ranks 22nd among all league pitching staffs.

-- Pirates pitchers combine to give up 121 home runs (1.1 per game), the sixth-fewest in baseball.
+- Pirates pitchers combine to give up 122 home runs (1.1 per game), the sixth-fewest in the league.

-- Bido (2-2) gets the starting nod for the Pirates in his eighth start of the season.
-He's put together a 5.18 ERA in 33 2/3 innings pitched, with 31 strikeouts.

-- The righty's last time out was on Wednesday against the Detroit Tigers, when he went three innings, surrendering four earned runs while allowing three hits.
+- His most recent appearance was on Thursday against the Milwaukee Brewers, when the right-hander threw five innings, surrendering eight earned runs while giving up nine hits.

-- In nine games this season, the 27-year-old has put up a 5.18 ERA and 8.5 strikeouts per nine innings, while giving up a batting average of .269 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.